Explanation of Course Numbers

 Theoretical and practical strategies of adult learning in various settings, including corporate environments.
 Learning strategies, such as creative thinking and self-directed learning.
 Critical adult learning issues.

 HOL 6721.
 Assessing the Impact of Organizational Change Using Qualitative and Quantitative Methods.
 3 Credits.

-Knowledge and skills needed to evaluate the impact and return on investment of change efforts.
-Focus on how to plan and conduct systematic evaluations of change efforts, including the choice, development, and use of various tools for measuring individual, group, and organizational change.
-Assessing the success of the planned change.
+Knowledge and skills needed to evaluate the impact and return on investment of change efforts; planning and conducting systematic evaluations of change efforts, including the choice, development, and use of various tools for measuring individual, group, and organizational change; assessing the success of the planned change.

 HOL 6724.
 Increasing the Capacity to Learn.
 3 Credits.